Substrates for Tortoise Enclosures

 Expanding a 500 g (1.1 lb) block of compressed New Zealand sphagnum moss with water.
 It is very absorbent.

-"Sphagnum moss" and "sphagnum peat moss" (peat moss), are both from the Sphagnum plant, but they are not the same product.
-Sphagnum moss is the living moss growing on top of a sphagnum bog.
-It has long strands and is green or light tan in color.
-Peat moss is the dead material at the bottom.
-Peat is medium or dark brown.
+"Sphagnum moss" and "peat moss" are both from the Sphagnum plant, but they are not the same product.
 Note that one has the word "peat" in the name and the other one doesn't.

 Pros of peat moss: